I Want To...

 - The Johns Hopkins Go Team (deployable medical asset for disasters)

-- Disaster Medicine intersession for 1st year medical students
+- Disaster Medicine intersession for first year medical students

 - Austere Medicine course for medical students